ymanvictor/Pfalciparum_sero_sign/README.md

 The "Pfalciparum_sero_sign" repository contains code and data for identification of serological markers of recent malaria exposure as described in
 Yman et al. Nature Communications 2021.

+To clone contents of this repo:

+1. copy the repo url (green button “Code”).
+2. When using RStudio, click on (File/New Project..) in the menu bar.
+3. Select "from VersionControl" and "Git".
+4. Paste the copied URL and give the respository a name.

 ## LICENSE

 The contents of this repository are publicly available under an MIT License (see LICENSE for details)